Symmetry enforces entanglement at high temperatures: Abstract

 \section{Abstract}

 Many-body quantum systems with local interactions undergo ``sudden death of entanglement" at high temperatures, whereby thermal states become classical mixtures of product states.
 We investigate whether symmetry constraints can prevent this phenomenon.
 We prove that strongly symmetric thermal states (canonical ensemble) of generic Hamiltonians with on-site Abelian symmetries remain entangled with non-zero entanglement negativity at arbitrarily high temperatures, under mild conditions on the symmetry actions and the charge sector of the strong symmetry.
 Our results extend to weakly symmetric thermal states (Gibbs ensemble) under superselection rules, which restrict state decompositions to be symmetric.
-In particular, we show that fermionic Gibbs states do not exhibit sudden death of entanglement and have persistent fermionic negativity at high temperatures.
+In particular, we show that fermionic Gibbs states evade sudden death of entanglement and have persistent fermionic negativity at high temperatures, proving along the way some existing conjectures about fermionic entanglement.
 These findings demonstrate that global symmetry correlations can preserve quantum entanglement despite thermal decoherence, providing new insights into the interplay between symmetry and quantum information in thermal equilibrium.

 Many-body systems equilibrate to their Gibbs distribution at finite temperatures by exchanging energy and information with a bath.
 The resulting state $\rho_\beta \propto e^{-\beta H}$ for system Hamiltonian $H$ at inverse temperature $\beta = T^{-1}$ is a mixed state that maximizes entropy under energy constraints, reflecting an observer's ignorance of information leaked to the bath.
 For physical, local quantum Hamiltonians, the Gibbs state has structural properties at finite non-zero temperatures that reflect its low complexity, such as area law of mutual information~\cite{Wolf_2008} and of entanglement~\cite{Kuwahara_2021}, and local Markov property~\cite{chen2025quantumgibbsstateslocally, kuwahara2024clusteringconditionalmutualinformation, Kato_2019}.
 Importantly, it was recently proven \cite{bakshi2025hightemperaturegibbsstatesunentangled} that Gibbs states of local Hamiltonians undergo ``sudden death of entanglement'' (\SDOE) at sufficiently high but finite temperatures in the thermodynamic limit, becoming exactly representable by a classical distribution of pure product states.
 This result confirmed evidence from previously studied few-body and solvable models~\cite{Arnesen_2001,Fine_2005,Qasimi2008,Yu_2009, Aolita_2015, Sherman_2016, Hart_2018, parez2025fateentanglement, gurvits_separable_2003} (See top left plot of Table \ref{tab:schematic_plots}).